The Reason So Many Companies Are Comfortable With The Futures Of Their Staff So Unsecure

 Pension is a prickly subject for most companies to address, however pensions need not be the proverbial elephant in the room that everyone ignores.
 We look at some of shocking reasons many people don’t have a pension scheme and hope to alay some of their misgivings.

 NAPSA contributions are enough

-- NAPSA contributions are enough – One of the major reasons most companies do not sign up for an occupational pension fund is because they feel their contributions to the government instituted pension management authority is enough to provide a sense of security to their employees.
+One of the major reasons most companies do not sign up for an occupational pension fund is NAPSA.
+Many feel their contributions to the pension management authority is enough to provide a sense of security to their employees.
 However, this may not be the case.
-Employees often appreciate having a second option available to them as it gives an even greater sense of security as they feel the returns on their pension investments will be greater.
+Employees often appreciate having a second option available to them.
+It gives an even greater sense of security as they feel the returns on their pension investments will be greater.

-- You fear not having full control of the fund – The fund is set up in such a manner that you have your interests protected first.
+Among the other shocking reasons many people don’t have a pension scheme is fear of how their fund will be controlled.
+Your fund manager will set it up in such a manner that you have your interests protected first.
 You and the fund manager can come with an agreement that all stakeholders are comfortable with.

-Pensions fund managers have to be registered by the Pensions and Insurance and Insurance Authority (PIA) who oversee their every activity.
+Pensions fund managers are all registered by the Pensions and Insurance and Insurance Authority (PIA) who oversee their every activity.
 Should your scheme not be able to provide proof of that, you are not safe.

 Your fund manager can help you decide what works for you and your overall company budget.
 There are typically three types of plans a fund manager can help you set up for your employees.
 These are namely a defined benefit plan, a defined contribution plan or a mix of the two.

+Do you fall in any of the reasons many so many people and companies aren’t preparing for their future.
 Speak to us today to find out how we can help you.